What Copywriting is (and what it isn’t)

 Supporting Evidence

-It’s all very well including impressive claims in the writing of your promotional texts.
+It’s all very well including impressive claims in your promotional texts.
 However, they must be backed up by solid evidence if they’re to be believed by the readers.
-It’s for this reason that we regularly recommend the inclusion of customer testimonials and case study links.
+It’s for this reason that I regularly recommend the inclusion of customer testimonials and case study links.

 Calls to Action